 Gered celebrated his 50th anniversary in 2013 with a superb Retrospective book published by Carlton Books of London, with US and French editions published in 2014.
 During 2013 Gered also had major exhibitions in Amsterdam, Tokyo and London celebrating his 50 years as a music photographer.

-The Retrospective exhibition at London’s Snap Gallery consolidated Gered’s long relationship with this important West End gallery, and in 2014 this relationship was greatly enhanced with the Kate Bush Exhibition which has resulted in the superb WOW! book of photographs of Kate published by Ormond Yard Press.
+The Retrospective exhibition at London’s Snap Gallery consolidated Gered’s long relationship with this important West End gallery, and in 2014 this relationship was greatly enhanced with the Kate Bush Exhibition which has resulted in the superb WOW! book of photographs of Kate published by the gallery’s sister company Ormond Yard Press.

-In 2016 he was awarded the distiction of an honorary Fellowship to The Royal Photographic Society.
+In 2016 Gered was awarded the distinction of a Fellowship of the Royal Photographic Society.